-© State of New South Wales through Department of Planning and Environment 2023.
-Information contained in this publication is based on knowledge and understanding at the time of writing, May 2023, and is subject to change.
+© State of New South Wales through Department of Climate Change, Energy, the Environment and Water 2023.
+Information contained in this publication is based on knowledge and understanding at the time of writing, February 2023, and is subject to change.
 For more information, please visit dpie.nsw.gov.au/copyright